This Article Is About The Waiting Period After Foreclosure To Qualify For Mortgage

 Late Payments After Foreclosure And Bankruptcy

-Over 75% of our borrowers at The Gustan Cho Team at USA Mortgage are folks who either got a last minute mortgage loan denial or are stressing over their mortgage process with their current lender.
-The number one reason why borrowers get last minute mortgage loan denials or stress during the mortgage process is because they were not properly qualified by their loan officers.
+Over 75% of our borrowers at Gustan Cho Associates are folks who either got a last-minute mortgage loan denial or are stressing over their mortgage process with their current lender.
+The number one reason why borrowers get last-minute mortgage loan denials or stress during the mortgage process is that they were not properly qualified by their loan officers.
 There is no reason why borrowers should get a loan denial or stress over the mortgage loan process.
 The pre-approval stage of the mortgage process is the most important phase.
-It is better to wait and get properly pre-approved then get a rushed pre-approval letter.
+It is better to wait and get properly pre-approved than get a rushed pre-approval letter.
 Gustan Cho Associates has no lender overlays on government and conventional loans.
 Gustan Cho Associates just go off the automated findings of the automated underwriting system.

-- Most mortgage lenders will automatically disqualify borrowers who had late payments after bankruptcy and/or foreclosure/deed in lieu of foreclosure/short sale.
+Most lenders will automatically disqualify borrowers who had late payments after bankruptcy and/or foreclosure/deed in lieu of foreclosure/short sale:

-- Late Payments After Bankruptcy and/or Foreclosure is allowed per mortgage lending guidelines but it may be overlays on the particular lender.
+- Late Payments After Bankruptcy and/or Foreclosure is allowed per mortgage lending guidelines but it may be overlays imposed by the particular lender

-- The Gustan Cho Team at USA Mortgage are direct lenders licensed in multiple states with no lender overlays on government and conventional loans.
+- Gustan Cho Associates are national lenders licensed in multiple states with no overlays on government and conventional loans

 Main Reason Of Mortgage Process Blowup

 Loan Officers should not issue pre-qualifications and/or pre-approvals when borrowers have pending credit disputes.
-If Loan Officers needs to get a few extra points on borrowers credit scores can do so by disputing recent medical collections and/or zero balance non-medical collections.
-This practice does work but how long is the key questions.
+If Loan Officers need to get a few extra points on borrowers’ credit scores can do so by disputing recent medical collections and/or zero balance non-medical collections.
+This practice does work but how long are the key questions.
 Credit Bureaus normally catch up when loan officers try creative ideas to boost client’s credit scores.